carrotlsp/jishuzhichi/PRIVACY_POLICY_EN.md

 - California Consumer Privacy Act (CCPA) - applicable to California users
 - Local data protection laws

-## 13. Contact Us
+## 12. Contact Us

 If you have any questions, comments, or complaints about this Privacy Policy, please contact us through:

-**Email:** [Your Email Address]
+**Email:** AIjunha122495@163.com
-**Address:** [Your Company Address]

-We will respond to your request within 30 days of receipt.
+**Response Time:** We will respond to your request within 30 days of receipt.

-## 14. Special Notes
+## 13. Special Notes

-### 14.1 Adult Content Warning
+### 13.1 Adult Content Warning

 This App contains adult content and is only suitable for users 18 years and older.

-### 14.2 Data Minimization
+### 13.2 Data Minimization

-We follow the principle of data minimization, collecting and processing only the minimum amount of data necessary to provide our services.
+We follow the principle of data minimization - in fact, we do not collect any data.

-### 14.3 Transparency
+### 13.3 Transparency

-We are committed to maintaining transparency in data processing.
-If you have any questions, please feel free to contact us at any time.
+We are committed to complete transparency: we do not collect any data.

 ---